 - Kayaking – what a great way to really see the lake.
 They have kayaks for all ages.
 My eight year old did his first solo kayak adventure with one that fit his size perfectly.

 - Cliff diving – ok this is a surprise, but I had to share it here since this was my oldest’s highlight of the kayak tour.
-Alex takes you to a secret area where you can climb up some rocks and jump into the lake.
+Alex takes you to a secret area where you can hike up some rocks and jump into the lake.
+So if you are asking yourself if you can swim in Lake Atitlan?
+Then, yes, you can swim in the lake!.
 I literally lost my husband and son there for over one hour while they did what boys do – go nuts!